laboratory10/fauro/README.md

 ## Section 2: Flight Software Architecture

 ### Section 2.1: FAURO's FSW Architecture OVerview
+While those FAURO-specific conventions are more aesthetic in nature, external standards are also in effect to make the code more reliable and fault tolerant.
+In 2009, NASA's Jet Propulsion Laboratory published the <a href=https://web.archive.org/web/20111015064908/http://lars-lab.jpl.nasa.gov/JPL_Coding_Standard_C.pdf>JPL Institutional Coding Standard for the C Programming Language</a>.
+As this standard aligns nicely with the objectives for this project, it was consulted extensively to improve FAURO's FSW.

-### Section 2.2: Board Support Packages, Device Drivers, Libraries, and Includes
+### Section 2.2: Board Support Packages, Device Drivers, and Libraries
 In order for everything to work properly, the following board support packages and libraries must be installed:

 - Board Support Package: